M4C Logo AHRC Logo

 Sincerity, Deceit, and Social Identity in Britain, 1640–1770

-My doctoral thesis is supervised by Dr Naomi Pullin and Professor Mark Knights in History at the University of Warwick (see my ePortfolio here), as well as Dr Kate Loveman in English at the University of Leicester.
-My research investigates the cultural, religious, and sociopolitical realities that influenced contemporary ideas about sincerity and deceit in seventeenth- and eighteenth-century Britain, and how attitudes about these concepts were affected by categories of social identity like rank, gender, and race.
-It explores how understandings of sincerity and deceit affected the lived, everyday contexts of family, friendship, community, and polity amongst non-elite people of the lower orders and middling sorts, seeking to construct a social history of sincerity from below.
+My doctoral thesis is supervised by Dr Naomi Pullin and Professor Mark Knights in History at the University of Warwick (see my ePortfolio here), as well as Professor Kate Loveman in English at the University of Leicester.
+My research investigates the cultural, religious, and sociopolitical realities that influenced contemporary ideas about sincerity and deceit in seventeenth- and eighteenth-century Britain, and how attitudes about these concepts were affected by categories of social identity such as rank, occupation, and gender.
+It explores how understandings of sincerity and deceit affected the lived, everyday contexts of family, friendship, community, and polity amongst non-elite people of the lower orders and middling sorts, seeking to construct a social history of authenticity from below.

 Research Area